 When one of your workers is injured badly enough that it keeps them out of work and leads to extended medical care, not only is that employee missing out on the wages for the shifts they’re missing, their medical debt gets deeper and deeper.
 This is where workers’ compensation comes in.

-With workers’ compensation or workman’s compensation, your employee will be able to claim their injuries and get compensated for many things, including lost wages, previous medical bills caused by the injury, and future medical care.
+With workers’ compensation, your employee will be able to claim their injuries and get compensated for many things, including lost wages, previous medical bills caused by the injury, and future medical care.
 With this type of insurance, you know your employees should be able to survive being out of work while recovering.

-Texas Commercial Auto Insurance
+Commercial Auto Insurance for Contractors in Texas

 This business insurance policy covers any vehicles that are used or owned by your business.
 It provides protection to your business against any accident-related damages.